steffenwoell/steffenwoell.github.io/_posts/2017-03-02-the-midwest-appears-to-be-underrated.md

 Definitely worth it.

-By the way, Carl should really work as a tour guide, I learned so much about the city, the state, and the Midwest, it’s amazing.
+By the way, Carl should really work as a tour guide, I learned so much about the city, the state, and the Midwest, it's amazing.
 Short version: it has a lot to do with oil, dust, and tears.
 Oh, and there were also some tornadoes and grass fires today.

 Stay safe,